Prepare for your visit

 - Toxicity routes (ingestion, subcutaneous, absorption, inhalation)

-- Procedures in case of emergency (clean-up, evacuation, emergency first-aid).
+- Procedures in case of emergency (clean-up, evacuation, emergency first-aid)

-Especially useful to us are the safety precautions your home institution requires or suggests in the proper handling of the material and what actions should be taken in the event of an emergency.
+Include safety precautions your home institution requires or suggests in the proper handling of the material and what actions should be taken in the event of an emergency.

 All proposals that are declared hazardous will be assigned a Safety Officer (a member of the CHESS Safety Committee) to check-in the group when they arrive at CHESS and check-out the group when they leave.
-The Safety Officer will ensure that all equipment is safe to use, will go over detailed safety information related to the experiment, and will arrange disposal of any hazardous waste.
+The Safety Officer will ensure that all equipment is safe to use, will go over detailed safety information related to the experiment, and will arrange for the disposal of any hazardous waste.
 Contact the CHESS Safety Committee at chess-safety@cornell.edu with any questions regarding hazardous materials and safety concerns.

 Users are encouraged to bring the smallest amounts possible of hazardous materials to CHESS.

-Brief guide: hazardous vs. non-hazardous
+Brief guide: Hazardous vs. Non-hazardous

 An experiment is non-hazardous if: